rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 ## Key design goals

+As explained in [this Inside Rust blog post][inside-rust-requirements], we have several requirements for any cross-language unwinding design.

-The design in this RFC is meant to uphold a number of design constraints, listed here.
-The detailed design section contains an analysis of how well the current design maintains these constraints.
+The ["Analysis of key design goals"][analysis-of-design-goals] section analyzes how well the current design satisfies these constraints.

 * **Changing from panic=unwind to panic=abort cannot cause UB:** We wish to ensure that choosing `panic=abort` doesn't ever create